Developer Guide

 Design considerations:

-Chose to use OpenCSV to read CSV
+Chose to use OpenCSV to read CSV files to avoid reinventing the wheel.

 4.2.
 View Command